 The vision of the IDSC Fellows Program is to inspire a new generation of leaders in data science to cross the traditional boundaries between disciplines.
 IDSC joins with University faculty to mentor IDSC Fellows on how to best utilize University’s cutting-edge advanced computing resources in their proposed research projects.
-At the beginning and close of each academic year, IDSC Fellows present their work at an open, in-person symposium.
+At the beginning and close of each spring semester, IDSC Fellows present their work at an open, in-person symposium.
 No stipend is offered, but a small cash prize is awarded.
 IDSC Fellows develop their computational skills and expand their research experience under the guidance of two mentors.
 Both mentors are faculty members: The first is the student’s research advisor, and the second is identified by the IDSC Fellows program and provides the computational research expertise.

 Application Process, Materials, and Timeline

 Applicants are required to submit a completed APPLICATION FORM, accompanied by: